Coronations, Cigarette Companies, and Cancer

 1937

-Royal warrant renewed: Benson and Hedges Limited reappointed by Queen Victorian as purveyors of tobacco products to the royal household
+Royal warrant renewed: Benson and Hedges Limited reappointed by Queen Victoria as purveyors of tobacco products to the royal household

 Reproduced from Tobacco: A History of a habit